East African Crude Oil Pipeline: Social and environmental impact

-The East African Crude Oil Pipeline (EACOP) project is expected to emit 379 million tonnes of climate-heating pollution, more than 25 times the combined annual emissions of Uganda and Tanzania, the host nations.
+According to a report by the Climate Accountability Institute, EACOP is expected to emit 379 million tonnes of CO2 during 25 years of operation, during peak crude oil flow, in years three through six, the attributed emissions total 34.8 million tonnes per year.
+However the construction and operation of the pipeline only accounts for 1.8% of the estimate, with 87.22% of estimated emissions coming from eventual product use of the oil and not from the pipeline itself.
+The estimated total over the 25 year period exceeds France's national emissions in 2020 at 277 million tonnes, and is slightly less than Australia's at 392 million tonnes.
+It carries significant global impacts by contributing to global warming.

 The pipeline poses high risks of freshwater pollution and degradation, particularly to the Lake Victoria basin, where 400 kilometres of the pipeline will be laid.
 Once built, EACOP will cause irreversible damage to biodiversity, natural habitats and water sources.
-It also carries significant global impacts by contributing to global warming.

-The project will "displace thousands of small farmers and put key wildlife habitat and coastal waters at risk."
+As of July 2023, it is projected that the project will displace 100,000 people in Uganda and Tanzania and put key wildlife habitat and coastal waters at risk.
 As of 2020, civil society organizations have petitioned funding agencies not to support the project, citing potential social and environmental harm that the pipeline will cause.

-According to an Environmental Impact Assessment and social impact assessment from 2019, the pipeline will disproportionally and negatively impact women including loss of income because of displacement, loss of land, loss of power in the household if men earn cash wages, increase in sex work as well as more unpaid care work.
+According to an Environmental Impact Assessment and social impact assessment from 2019 commissioned by Oxfam, the pipeline will disproportionately and negatively impact women including loss of income because of displacement, loss of land, loss of power in the household if men earn cash wages, increase in sex work as well as more unpaid care work.

 The #StopEACOP campaign is a global campaign against the construction of the pipeline.
 Campaigners argue that, as the world's longest heated oil pipeline which will run through many populated areas, it will contribute to poor social outcomes for those displaced.
 They also mention the significant risk to nature and biodiversity, as the pipeline runs through large areas of savannah, zones of high biodiversity value, mangroves, coastal waters, and protected areas, before arriving at the coast where an oil spill could be dire.
 Spills are deemed more likely given the route through areas with seismic activity.
-Critics of the project also point to the negative hydrological impact on the surface and groundwater resources of Lake Turkana and to the fact that the pipeline will add another major source of oil to global markets and thereby contribute to anthropogenic climate change.
+Critics of the project point to the negative hydrological impact on the surface and groundwater resources of Lake Turkana and also to the fact that the pipeline will add another major source of oil to global markets and thereby contribute to anthropogenic climate change.